elixir-webrtc/ex_dtls/README.md

 ```

 ## Usage

-`ExDTLS` can work both as a `C node` or as a `NIF`.
+`ExDTLS` can work both as a C node or as a NIF.
-By default `C node` implementation is used however, user can change it by passing proper option while starting `ExDTLS`
+By default, C node implementation is used, however, user can change it by passing proper option while starting `ExDTLS`
 or in `config.exs` by:

 ```elixir